Updated January 11, 2023

 Because audiologists and SLPs may now provide some services via telepractice to Medicare beneficiaries, they must be enrolled providers and submit claims for those covered services for reimbursement from Medicare.
 However, audiologists and SLPs may provide telepractice services to Medicare beneficiaries and enter into a private pay contract to receive reimbursement for services not currently covered via telepractice, with the patient's consent.

-Medicare has released additional guidance for telepractice services in institutional settings.
+Medicare provides additional guidance for telepractice services in institutional settings.

 Most states and payers have developed temporary telepractice coverage and policies during the PHE.
 If they haven't, follow existing payer policies and state and federal regulations for telepractice.
 Remember, policies vary by state and payer, and may change during the PHE, so it's important to stay up-to-date.
 Always check with your employer, payer, and state licensing board for final guidance before engaging in telepractice.
 Here are key things you can do to prepare: